MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Update-MgBetaDevice.md

 ### -Platform
 Platform of device.
-Only returned if user signs in with a Microsoft account as part of Project Rome.
-Only returned if user signs in with a Microsoft account as part of Project Rome.
+Only returned if the user signs in with a Microsoft account as part of Project Rome.

 ```yaml
 Type: String